 The Dennis J. Becker American Legion Post 205 has entered into an agreement with Caris Healthcare to provide once-a-month visits by volunteer members to area nursing homes to interact with patients who are also veterans.
-We have already started such visits to Benton House of Bluffton and will soon be visiting Bloom at Bluffton.
-The visits provide an opportunity for these aged and infirm veterans to intereact with other veterans and trade war and sea stories.
+We have already started such visits to Benton House of Bluffton.
+The visits provide an opportunity for these aged and infirm veterans to interact with other veterans and trade war and sea stories.
 Our members have found these visits to be very rewarding.

 There are two types of care provided by these facilities: